scrapjs/contributing/readme.md

 * Should not be anonymous
 * TODO What is the politics regarding experiments?
 * TODO What is the politics regarding websites?
+* FIXME License should be transfered to public domain

 ## See also